ncguilbeault/BayesianLinearRegression/README.md

 Hit the `Run All` option.

-The first section explains the problem.
+The first section summarizes and provides information about the problem.

-The second section creates classes for plotting, data generation, and bayesian linear regression.
+The second section creates classes for plotting, data generation, and Bayesian linear regression.

 The third section creates the original 3x4 panel figure.

 The last section creates an online learning class that updates the likelihood, posterior distribution, and random data samples every second with each observation of a new data sample.

+Press the `Interrupt` button to stop the loop at any time.

 ## Running in Bonsai-Rx